Clayborn Lab - A World of applications

 1989 Bob and Maureen Horvath purchase Clayborn Lab.

-1992 First HOT TUBE produced in long lengths.
+1992 First Heated Sample Line produced in long lengths.

 1997 Bob invents and builds heat tape application machine to spin on continuous length of tubing.

-2000 Air and Waste Management Trade Show puts Clayborn HOT TUBE on the map as Duke Energy and others line up for the lightweight, efficient heated hoses for gas sampling and emission testing.
+2000 Air and Waste Management Trade Show puts Clayborn Heated Sample Line on the map as Duke Energy and others line up for the lightweight, efficient heated hoses for gas sampling and emission testing.

 2009 Clayborn Lab manufacturing expands facility to allow for growth.
 Clayborn Lab moves into new manufacturing facility.